jeffohanalevy-design/qa-service-fastapi/README.md

 - Load data from the public API of the company and compute the messages' embedding using SentenceTransformer("all-MiniLM-L6-v2")
 - Receive question from user
 - Detect if a username or part of it is present in the question; will fetch only messages corresponding to the username in the question; if no username is mentionned, will fetch all messages
-- Semantic Search (if topic-based question): select top 3 messages based on cosine simmilarity between the messages and the question
+- Semantic Search (if topic-based question): select top message based on cosine simmilarity between the messages and the question
-- Summarize the top 3 messages into an answer and mention the timestamp only if it is a date related question
+- Summarize the message into an answer and mention the timestamp only if it is a date related question

 So this algorithm uses SentenceTransformer("all-MiniLM-L6-v2") to create the embeddings for both the question and messages and compare them to check for similarities.
 Initially, Instead of the embeddings comparaison, I used a very basic keyword search logic: Looks for messages containing a name mentioned in the question, then returns message content as the answer.
 I realized that the answers were way out of the question's scope.
 Then, I switched to the embeddings and the answers were making more sense.